-Some programs will offer you the opportunity for a "second look."
-Feel free to take advantage of the invitations if you feel it would help you.
-In some cases, programs will interpret your interest in a "second look" as an indication of your enthusiasm for the program.
-In other cases, a program may discourage "second looks" and interpret it as an insult if you request one.
+Some programs will offer you the opportunity for a “second look.”
+Take advantage of the invitations if you think a second look would help.
+In some cases, programs will interpret your interest in a second look as an indication of your enthusiasm for the program.
+In other cases, a program may discourage second looks and interpret it as an insult if you request one.
 Try to get some insight into this issue when you talk to the residents in the program.

 The Next Step

 After you have completed your interviews, the lion’s share of your work is done.
 Your only remaining task is to assess the information you have collected and use it to establish your rank order list.
 You may decide, after completing your scheduled interviews, that you still haven’t found what you wanted and think that you’d better look at some more programs.
 Don’t be too frustrated if you feel you have to do this.
 It’s better to put in a little extra legwork now than to have lingering doubts later.

 Take time to decide how to rank the programs you visited.
 You may want to put your notes aside for a while to give yourself some time to air your thoughts.
 Talk through your reasoning with advisors, friends, and family, but remember that the final decision is yours.
 The next section will help you understand how the Match® works so that you can make sure your decisions are accurately reflected on your rank order list.

 Most medical students strive to remain professional during and after the residency interview process, but many struggle with deciphering the rules for post-match communication versus the standard etiquette associated with interviews.
 Knowing the NRMP® rules and developing your own standards will help build your skills in professionalism.

 The NRMP and the Council of Medical Specialty Societies developed a tip sheet for the residency match, available at www.nrmp.org/match-process/tips-and-reminders/(www.nrmp.org).